ixa-ehu/antidote-casimedicos/README.md

 In order to obtain grammatically complete correct answer explanations, annotating full sentences or subordinate clauses was preferred over shorter spans.
 The annotation took the equivalent of a person's month work (4 weeks, 160 hours).
-The dataset is provided in two forms:
+The dataset is provided in the following form:

-1. [download-casimedicos-exp-squad-format](casimedicos-exp-squad-format.tar.gz): formatted for extractive correct answer explanations following the SQUAD format.
+1. [download-casimedicos-exp-squad-format](https://github.com/ixa-ehu/antidote-casimedicos/raw/main/casimedicos-exp-squad-format.tar.gz): formatted for extractive correct answer explanations following the SQUAD format.
-2. [download-casimedicos-exp-all](casimedicos-exp-jsonl.tar.gz): jsonl files containing the annotations for both correct and incorrect answers.

 **If you use casimedicos-exp data please cite the following paper:**